 Research Interests: Dr. Clark's expertise and experience span the topics of sustainability education, climate change policy, sustainable development and resilient infrastructure systems.
 Clark’s current research focuses on quantifying the social burden of power outages due to natural disasters and extreme events.

-Research Areas: Environmental and Analytical Chemistry: Fate and transport of emerging contaminants and endocrine disrupting chemicals; treatment of pharmaceuticals and personal care products in wastewater; environmental impacts of engineered nanomaterials; bioaccumulation of brominated flame retardants.
+Research Interests: Environmental and Analytical Chemistry: Fate and transport of emerging contaminants and endocrine disrupting chemicals; treatment of pharmaceuticals and personal care products in wastewater; environmental impacts of engineered nanomaterials; bioaccumulation of brominated flame retardants.

 Selected Activities, Honors and Awards: U.S. Department of Energy Solar Decathlon Competition, Irvine, California, 2015.
 (Martha Bohm, P.I.) - 2nd Place overall (941.191/1000 points possible) - 1st Place in the Comfort Zone, Commuting, and Energy Balance contests